ritwickrajmakhal/youtube-insights/README.md

-# YouTube Insights with MindsDB and YouTube API
+# YouTube Insights with MindsDB SDK

-YouTube Insights is a Flask web application that uses MindsDB and the YouTube API to analyze sentiment and summarize comments for a given YouTube video.
+YouTube Insights is a Flask web application that uses MindsDB SDK to analyze sentiment and summarize comments for a given YouTube video.
 This project helps you gain insights into the sentiments expressed in comments on YouTube videos and provides a summarized overview of the comments.

 ## Table of Contents